sarabenali88/IoT/docs/planning.md

 - Friday:
 On friday I will continue working on my research market.
 I also want to see if I can take a look at other documentation.

+## 2024-03-08: Week 6
+- Monday:
+On monday I plan on working further on the design concept, mostly on the process.
+I also plan to go to the makers-lab again to laser cut my design hopefully for the last time before I can actually buy the material and cut the final design.
+- Wednesday:
+On wednesday I want to work with embedded.
+On this day I plan to make the Wi-Fi connection work on my Wemos.
+- Thursday:
+On thursday I want to see if I can improve my website any further and I want to try to save the data from the sensors into the database.
+- Friday:
+On friday I will continue working on my research to market project.